melezhik/outthentic/README.md

 If `--root` parameter is not set the project root directory is the current working directory.

-By default, if `--story` parameter is not given, strun looks for the file named story.(pl|rb|bash) at the project root directory.
+By default, if `--story` parameter is not given, strun looks for the file named story.(pl|rb|bash) at the project root directory and run it.

 Here is an example: